 LRAP applications are available through the Law School's Financial Aid Office.
 LRAP benefits will be calculated as of the date the participant enters qualifying employment, unless the application is completed at a later date.
 LRAP benefits will not be accorded retroactively.
 In order to ensure timely receipt of funds, the initial application materials should be submitted and completed at least one month before qualifying employment begins.
 Continuing Program participants must reapply annually, whether or not they are eligible to receive additional LRAP loan benefits.
+Additionally, if there are any changes in a participant's employment, salary or loan repayment amounts during a benefit period, it is the participant's responsibility to immediately notify the Financial Aid Office so the LRAP benefits can be recalculated accordingly.

 If eligible to receive LRAP loans, participants are sent a promissory note that must be signed before loan funds can be disbursed.
 For each subsequent year that the participant is eligible for LRAP funding, an amended promissory note must be signed before new LRAP loan funds are disbursed.
 LRAP loan disbursements are sent directly to the participant and generally are disbursed two times per year, in January and in July.
 However, for first-time participants, LRAP funds initially will be disbursed either just before their educational loan repayments are due, or, if submitted later, typically within one month after submission of the completed LRAP application materials.
+Submission of a complete copy of the prior year's federal tax return to the Financial Aid Office is required annually for previous income verification, in order for participants to receive the July disbursement.